Software is infrastructure: failures, successes, costs, and the case for formal verification: Challenges for computer science students

-Static type systems help finding nonsensical fragments of programs (i.e. texts),\footnote{Arguably, type theory was conceived by B. Russel exactly with this purpose \cite{Russell1908-RUSMLA}.} thereby ensuring that ``well-typed programs don't go wrong'' \cite{DBLP:journals/jcss/Milner78}.
-Not all programs that ``don't go wrong'' are well-typed, an example is the program \mintinline{ocaml}{fun x -> x x}, so the type systems we use in practice are sound but not complete.
+Not all programs that ``don't go wrong'' are well-typed.
+An example is the program \mintinline{ocaml}{fun x -> x x}, so the type systems we use in practice are sound but not complete.
 In theory this is a limitation.
 In practice, though, this limitation does not hinder the usefulness of type systems.